aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 `pcluster describe-cluster -r us-west-2 -n My-ParallelCluster-Trn1`

-3. After the cluster is created successfully, [post-install actions](../general/ami/post_installation.md) now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and compute nodes.
+3. After the cluster is created successfully, [post-install actions](../general/ami/post_installation.md) happens as a part of the cluster creating process.
+Post-install actions now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and any static compute nodes (`MinCount` > 0).

 4. After post-installation actions are complete, see [this](../jobs/dp-bert-launch-job.md) about how to launch a training job.